-Expected growth in openings in the profession (2014-24): While there are no specific BLS figures available for cytologists, they are categorized as ‘medical and clinical laboratory technicians,’ a career expected to have openings swell 16 percent between 2014 and 2024.
+Expected growth in openings in the profession (2019-29): While there are no specific BLS figures available for cytologists, they are categorized as ‘clinical laboratory technologists and technicians,’ a career expected to have openings swell 7 percent between 2019 and 2029.

-Salary: According to Payscale (Jan.
-2017), a site which relies on self-reported data, cytotechnologists command the following annual salary percentiles:
+Salary: According to Payscale (2021), a site that relies on self-reported data, cytotechnologists command the following annual salary percentiles: